Deadlocks

 1 row deleted.

-Okay, now session 2 attempts to delete row 'y', again, not committing :
+Now, session B attempts to delete row 'y', again, not committing :

 SESS2> delete from t where a = 'y';